geekyjoyce72/BadgerOS/docs/styleguide.md

 - When referring to a length, use `size_t`.

 The following rules apply to structs, unions and enums:
-- The content of the definition is indented with one tab.
+- The content of the definition is indented with four spaces.
 - The `{` is on the same line as the `struct`, `union` or `enum` keyword.

 The following rules apply to function pointer types: